Bearlock/outoffocus/src/pages/full-time-lover-part-time-friend.md

 draft: false
 ---

 Hello for the first time and welcome to the first episode of our show!
-In our inaugural episode we talk a bit about us; who we are, where we're from, and some of the "why" in regards to the podcast.
+In our inaugural episode we talk a bit about us; who we are, where we're from, and some of the _why_ in regards to the podcast.

 Some of the things we talk about include:
 - Software Engineering